-- Group of Artists – Art movements are usally not attributed to the art of one single artist who is working alone but they are from a group of artist who are working together.
+- Group of Artists – Art movements are usually not attributed to the art of one single artist who is working alone, but they are from a group of artists who are working together.

-- Common Beliefs – The artists who are working together (even if they may not physically be working at the same studio) will share a common belief about art and the direction of art.
+- Common Beliefs – The artists working together (even if they may not physically be performing at the same studio) will share a common belief about art and the direction of art.

 - Common Style of Art – The art movements all show a common style of art among a group of artists.